01 of 11

 Make a Helping Hands Tool to Marble Fabric

-Position pins with sharp tips extending just past the end of each dowel so that you can easily pierce the and attach the comers of the fabric.
+- Position pins with sharp tips extending just past the end of each dowel so that you can easily pierce them and attach the comers of the fabric.

 Learn How to Make Marbling Size